pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-This package requires Python version 2.5, 2.6, 2.7, or 3.2.
-It should work
+This package requires Python version 2.6, 2.7, or 3.2 or 3.3.
+It should
-with Python 3.1, as well, but this is no longer being tested as of this
+work with Python 2.5 or 3.1 but these are no longer being tested as of this
 writing.

 In addition, version 3.14 of the EPICS Channel Access library (v 3.14.8 or